DAUNet: A Lightweight UNet Variant with Deformable Convolutions and Parameter-Free Attention for Medical Image Segmentation: Experimental Results

 To highlight the efficiency of DAUNet, Figure~\ref{fig:pvd} illustrates the trade-off between model complexity (in terms of parameter count) and segmentation performance (DSC) on FH-PS-AoP dataset.
 While most transformer-based and heavily parameterized CNN models achieve high accuracy at the cost of computational load, DAUNet attains state-of-the-art performance with significantly fewer parameters.
+In terms of inference time, proposed model demonstrates its suitability for real-time applications, achieving an inference speed of approximately 144.3 frames per second (FPS), which corresponds to an average inference latency of 6.93 ms per frame on an NVIDIA RTX A4500 GPU, with a computational cost of approximately 45.5 GFLOPs per inference forward pass.
 This favorable balance makes DAUNet highly suitable for real-time deployment in clinical workflows and on resource-constrained platforms such as edge devices and mobile ultrasound systems \cite{khan2021contrast}.